Grass Seed Calculator

 5. Per-acre reference: at the same rate, a full acre of Tall Fescue would need 7 × 43.56 = ~305 lb, or about six 50 lb bags.

 So for a 5,000 sq ft new lawn of Tall Fescue, you need roughly 35 lb of seed, which rounds up to one 50 lb bag.
-If this were an overseeding job instead of a new lawn, the rate drops to 3.5 lb per 1,000 sq ft — just 17.5 lb total, still under half a bag.
+If this were an overseeding job instead of a new lawn, the rate drops to roughly half that — see our Overseeding Calculator for the exact number adjusted to your lawn’s condition, plus a topdressing amount.

 Common Mistakes